vkuznet/MLaaS4HEP/doc/workflow_recipe.md

 ```

 This script performs the following actions:
-- read all the ROOT files in chunks to compute the specs file
+- read all ROOT files in chunks to compute the specs file
 - perform the training cycle (each time using a new chunk of events)
   - create a new chunk of events taken proportionally from the input ROOT files
     - extract and convert each event in a list of NumPy arrays